This website will be closing on 1 June 2019. You will still be able to download the Treasury of Blessings e-book from the author’s website.

 The Servants of Christ the King (SCK) began in 1943, inspired by the ideas of Roger Lloyd (1901-1966), Canon of Winchester.
 The movement has been described as a ‘fellowship of fellowships’, consisting of small local groups meeting for prayer, discussion and sometimes common action.
 Initially intended for Anglicans only, membership was extended to include other Christians from the 1960s onward.
 At one time there were hundreds of groups (known as ‘companies’) around the English-speaking world.

 The Servants of Christ the King held their final conference in September 2014, after 71 years of existence.
 The central organisation has now closed down.
-An occasional ‘ex-SCK News Sheet’ is available to former members.
-(If you are a former member of SCK you can use the Contact page to request one).

 The outstanding feature of SCK groups was their way of waiting on God in a structured practice of silent prayer followed by discussion and decision-making based on unanimity.
 See the Waiting on God page for more details.

 It was never considered necessary to be affiliated to ‘central SCK’ to wait on God in the way which SCK pioneered.
 Some local groups continue to meet and it is hoped that others will learn about this practice and find it valuable.